5a-lil/Raidouz_Shoot-em-up_Game/README.md

 - homemade particles managment (shoots, explosions etc...)
 - enemy waves
 - 2 weapon (you can switch between one and the other)
-- dynamic patterns boss fights
+- boss fights with dynamic patterns

 # Click on this [link](https://www.lexaloffle.com/bbs/?pid=147434#p) to play the game, have fun ! 🔥